 I will provide feedback on your work, but you will also be relying on each other for feedback.
-I will meet with each of you in Zoom to discuss your work at various stages.
+I will meet with each of you to discuss your work at various stages.
 These conferences provide you with one-on-one feedback on your essays.
 You are responsible for scheduling with me.
-You earn points for these conferences.